hxyap/govtechtakehome/README.md

+# GovTech AI Bots Backend Take-home submission
+This was written for the takehome assignment for GovTech in 2024 Feb.
 Initial implementation thoughts:
 My mental model of the user flow was this:
 1. User sends in POST to /conversations, which passes them a Conversation id and they are routed to their specific /conversation/{id}.